Tom DennisonFaculty Director

 Leah Moser manages the Healthy Monday Syracuse campaign on the Syracuse University campus and in the community.
 She has been with the Lerner Center since 2011 as a Lerner Fellow.
 She earned a Bachelor’s degree in community, public and worksite health from Truman State University, and a Master’s degree in public health through the Central New York Master of Public Health program- a joint venture between Syracuse University and SUNY Upstate Medical University.
 She earned a certificate in health services management and policy from the Maxwell School at Syracuse University and is a Certified Health Education Specialist.
 Leah is also a certified facilitator for the Diabetes Prevention Program with the Downtown Syracuse YMCA.

-Roberto is a second-year student in the CNY MPH Program.
+Roberto joins the Lerner Center full time as the Healthy Neighborhood Initiative Project Coordinator.
+Roberto earned his MPH degree from the CNYMPH program in 2015.
 He received his medical degree from the UNAN Medical School in Managua, Nicaragua.
 He most recently worked as the medical program coordinator for the AMOS Health and Hope agency in Managua, Nicaragua, leading a primary care and community health team to design, coordinate, and evaluate public health interventions in the rural areas of Nicaragua.
 He currently serves as an advocator for AMOS Health and Hope agency in the United States.
-Roberto is also serving as project coordinator for the neonatal syndrome abstinence project work taking place in Syracuse, funded by the NYS Health Foundation.
-Roberto can be reached at firstname.lastname@example.org
+Roberto also served as project coordinator for the neonatal syndrome abstinence project work taking place in Syracuse, funded by the NYS Health Foundation.
+Roberto can be reached at email@example.com